Sporting Shooters Association of Australia

 The Sporting Shooters' Association of Australia (SSAA) is a federated non-government organisation established in 1948 as a representative body to promote shooting sports and protect the legal rights and interests of firearm owners in Australia.
-As of 2022 the SSAA has a membership of around 210,000.
+As of 2022 the SSAA has a membership of around 218,000.
 In addition to the state branches overseeing various clubs and gun ranges, SSAA also has a national political lobbying department and an insurance arm.
 State branches run local- and state-level shooting competitions, while the SSAA also coordinates competitions at the national and international levels.

 History

 On April 15, 1948, about 100 shooters met in the Sydney's Railway Institute Building in Elizabeth Street to form The Sporting Shooters’ Association of Australia.
 One of the most notable changes since that time is the number of members, which continues to increase each year.
-In 1959, it had a mere 250 members, compared to today’s 209,000 members.
+In 1959, it had a mere 250 members, compared to today’s 218,700 members.
 Membership fees have also increased since the SSAA first formed in 1948, with urban members paid 10 shillings and country members paid 7/6.

 The SSAA began in New South Wales because of the government’s increasing involvement in firearms legislation.
 In 1950, NSW adopted the title of "SSAA NSW" so everyone was clear that it was not just a "one-state organisation".
 State branches came into being at different times, with Victoria in 1951, Queensland in 1957, South Australia in 1964, the Northern Territory in 1965-66, the ACT in 1965, Western Australia in 1967 and Tasmania in 1969.

 In 1962, SSAA National came to life as a result of a meeting consisting of 12 people.
 The group agreed that there was a need for a federal body, whose purpose would be to assist and advise state bodies.

 Structure

 The SSAA is organised at the bottom level as local sporting clubs, around locations and/or speciality shooting disciplines or conservation activities.
 Members may be unaffiliated with a club, or members of one or more clubs.
 Clubs are organised in branches, where each club sends two voting delegates to the branch AGM.
 A state may have one or more branches according to the population and size of membership.
 State level executive teams deal with state level sporting management and legislative issues, and elect the SSAA National Executive Board.
 SSAA states it is independent of any political party and supports politicians who support recreational shooting and hunting while condemning those that work against its members' interests.
-Tim Bannister is the organisation's inaugural CEO.